hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_router.html.markdown

 The `spec` object supports the following:

 * `listener` - (Required) Listeners that the virtual router is expected to receive inbound traffic from.
-Currently only one listener is supported per virtual router.
+Up to 50 listeners may be specified.

 The `listener` object supports the following: